alexpeterhall/todo-app/README.md

   - [x] Read default items from Firebase
   - [x] Save/Write changes to Firebase
 - [ ] Open items in a modal overlay to further edit
+- [ ] Save state in Firebase for hiding completed items
 - [ ] Drag and drop re-ordering of items
 - [ ] Color code prioritizing
 - [ ] Toggle display date on items